 Peripheral and interface components - about

-The Programmer’s View (PV) models behave equivalently to what you would see if you were using hardware.
+The Programmer’s View (PV) models show you what the hardware would show you.
 However, they sacrifice accuracy in timing to achieve fast simulation speeds.

 The major components are: